MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/features-of-latest-release.md

     - /payments/integrations/ecommerce-platforms/magento2/faq/changes-to-new-plugin/
 ---

-**Changes to refunds**
+**Changes to refunds and shipping**
 After deleting the deprecated plugin and installing the new one, the payment gateways from the deprecated plugin are no longer available in Magento.
+We therefore recommend to keep the deprecated plugin installed, until you have processed all the orders that were created with the deprecated plugin.

-You can refund transactions processed through these gateways in your [MultiSafepay account](https://merchant.multisafepay.com), but **not** from your Magento 2 [backend](/getting-started/glossary/#backend).
+You can refund transactions processed through the deprecated plugin in your [MultiSafepay account](https://merchant.multisafepay.com), but **not** from your Magento 2 [backend](/getting-started/glossary/#backend).

+Please also note that if you ship an order that has been made with the deprecated plugin, after removing the deprecated plugin the shipment requests are not automatically sent to MultiSafepay any more for these orders.
+These orders need to be set to shipped manually inside your [MultiSafepay account](https://merchant.multisafepay.com).

 **Changes to configuration fields**
 Under **General settings**, we have changed the following configuration fields from the deprecated plugin.